top of page

 https://www.abc.net.au/news/2025-10-03/new-nsw-police-commissioner-mal-lanyon-stateline/105845430?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-NSW GOVERNMENT LOSES MUSIC FESTIVAL STRIP SEARCH CASE AS WOMAN AWARDED $93,000 IN DAMAGES - 2025 NSW
+NSW GOVERNMENT LOSES MUSIC FESTIVAL STRIP SEARCH CASE AS WOMAN AWARDED $93,000 IN DAMAGES - 2025 NEW SOUTH WALES

 The state government has lost a landmark case involving the illegal strip search of a woman by NSW Police at a music festival in 2018.
 Sydney woman Raya Meredith was awarded $93,000 in damages.
 The Sydney woman launched the legal case after being searched at the event where an officer asked her to remove a tampon while naked.
 The case is part of a broader class action which extends to police strip searches at music festivals from 2016.